sefasifa/sefa/README.md

   * Fault by considering Missrate
   * Fault by considering Dummy Round
   * Fault in Error-Correction mode
-* SEI and LLR calculation
+* SEI and LLR Computation
 * Key-Recovery for a byte